-as AND-OR-INVERT (AOI), multiplexors, and small look-up tables.
+(AOI), multiplexers, and small look-up tables.

-Many synthesis systems provide only a minimized Boolean function as output or utilize Boolean expressions in the intermediate formation of the output netlist.
-The synthesis approach that is outlined here differs in that no intermediate Boolean expressions are utilized.
+Many synthesis systems provide only a minimized Boolean function as output, or, at least, utilize Boolean expressions in the intermediate formation of the output net-list.
+The synthesis method provided here differs in that no intermediate Boolean expressions are utilized.
 Thus, this method does not rely on symbolic algebraic manipulation algorithms.
-The computations are performed using graph algorithms to manipulate BDD's and floating point arithmetic to compute the circuit output probabilities and spectral coefficients.
+The computations are performed using graph algorithms to manipulate BDDs and floating point arithmetic to compute the circuit output probabilities and spectral coefficients.

-The remainder of this paper is organized as follows: Section II will provide a brief review of circuit output probability expressions (OPE's), and it will introduce a new algorithm for the computation of a circuit output probability directly from a BDD representation.
-Next, in Section III, the relationship between circuit output probabilities and spectral coefficients is mathematically derived.
+The remainder of this paper is organized as follows.
+Section 2 will provide a brief review of circuit output probability expressions (OPEs), and it will introduce a new algorithm for the computation of a circuit output probability directly from a BDD representation.
+Next, in Section 3, the relationship between circuit output probabilities and spectral coefficients is mathematically derived.
 This derivation shows how the spectral coefficients may be computed directly from the circuit output probabilities thus eliminating the need to compute an inner product.
-Following the derivation, some applications of the use of spectral coefficients are described in Section IV.
-In particular, a spectral-based synthesis algorithm is outlined and its relative merits are discussed.
-The complexity of the spectral coefficient calculation method is analyzed in Section V. The resulting impact on the complexity of other spectral based applications is also discussed.
-Finally, Section VI will provide experimental results obtained by using the ISCAS85 benchmarks circuits as examples followed by some conclusions.
+Following the derivation, some applications of the use of spectral coefficients are described in Section 4.
+In particular, a new spectral-based synthesis algorithm is presented and its relative merits are discussed.
+The incorporation of the efficient calculation of spectral coefficients into the synthesis algorithm is presented along with an analysis of the overall algorithm complexity and some implementation guidelines in Section 5.
+Finally, an example of the use of the synthesis algorithm is presented in Section 6 followed by some conclusions.